crystal-ruby/pages/soml/syntax.md

       end
     end

-The class hierarchy is explained in [here](./parfait.html), but you can leave out the superclass and Object will be assumed.
+The class hierarchy is explained in [here](parfait.html), but you can leave out the superclass and Object will be assumed.

 Methods must be typed, both arguments and return.
-Generally class names serve as types, but int can be used as a shortcut for Integer.
+Generally class names serve as types, but "int" can be used as a shortcut for Integer.

 Code may not be outside method definitions, like in ruby.
-A compiled program starts at the builtin method __init__, that does the inital setup, an then jumps to Object.main
+A compiled program starts at the builtin method __init__, that does the initial setup, an then jumps to **Space.main**

-Classes are represented by class objects and methods my Method objects, so all information is available at runtime.
+Classes are represented by class objects (instances of class Class to be precise) and methods by Method objects, so all information is available at runtime.

 #### Expressions